olusholapacheco/bootstrap-k8/README.md

 - [ ] Expose the app with a `Service` or Ingress
 - [ ] Add monitoring (e.g., Prometheus, Grafana)
 - [ ] Document teardown process

+## Build in progress
+A simple Python Background Job Queue App on Kubernetes The full picture:
+A user sends a job (uploading an image).
+FastAPI receives the request and places the job in a Redis Queue (RQ).
+A background worker picks up the job, processes it (resizing the image), and stores the result.
+Monitoring is set up with Prometheus + Grafana.

+## Core App Components:

+FastAPI	- Handles incoming HTTP requests, e.g., "upload this image" Redis	- Message broker — temporarily holds background jobs RQ Worker -	Background job processor that pulls jobs from Redis PostgreSQL -	Stores metadata
+Persistent Volume	- Where resized images (or results) are stored Prometheus + Grafana - 	For monitoring metrics and creating dashboards